benedict-96/Cemracs2023/paper/src/results.md

 [^1]: Times given as HOURS:MINUTES:SECONDS.

 The time evolution of the different training losses is shown in m[fig:TrainingLoss]m(@latex).
-Here we can see that the training losses for the volume-preserving transformer and the volume-preserving feedforward neural network reach very low levels (about ``0.0005``), whereas the standard transformer is stuck at rather high levels (``0.05``).
+Here we can see that the training losses for the volume-preserving transformer and the volume-preserving feedforward neural network reach very low levels (about ``0.0005``), whereas the standard transformer is stuck at a rather high level (``0.05``).
 What this means in practice is shown in m[fig:Validation]m(@latex).
-Here we show the time evolution of the first component of m[eq:FinalRigidBodyEquations]m(@latex) ``z_1`` for implicit midpoint (i.e. the numerical solution) and the three neural network integrators.
+There the time evolution of the first component of m[eq:FinalRigidBodyEquations]m(@latex), i.e. ``z_1``, for implicit midpoint (i.e. the numerical solution) and the three neural network integrators is shown.

 ```@raw latex
 \begin{figure}